alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-check-and-github-commit-error.md

 ---
 layout: post
-title: Bluetooth scan check and commit errors
+title: Blue tooth scan check and commit errors
 date: 2016-05-10 13:25:59
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: steps for Getting RBP up and running and recieving signals from the estimote sticker
+description: steps for Getting RBP up and running and receiving signals from the 'Estimote' sticker

 author: tiara
 ---

-# Setting up for bluetooth LE scanning
+# Setting up for blue tooth LE scanning

-Thought this coule be a good starting point for everyone to add anything I have missed, but basically the process for getting the RBP to read for bluetooth(anything).
+Thought this could be a good starting point for everyone to add anything I have missed, but basically the process for getting the RBP to read for blue tooth(anything).

 ### Test if it can scan

-If you have downloaded the latest version of raspian, then bluetooth should already be installed.
-To test wither the RBP can scan for bluetooth, type in the following command
+If you have downloaded the latest version of Raspian, then Blue tooth should already be installed.
+To test wither the RBP can scan for Blue tooth, type in the following command

 '''html
 sudo hcitool lescan